-The Fund adopted the amendments during the year, however the amendment does not have a significant impact on the transactions of the Fund.
+The Fund adopted the amendments during the year, however the amendments do not have a significant impact on the transactions of the Fund.
+The rest of the amendments that were assessed as not relevant to the fund and thus were not included.